-The process of data collection for the 2014 Global AIDS Response Progress (GARP) report was undertaken between December 2013 and March 2014.
+The process of data collection for the 2014 Global AIDS Response Progress (GARP) report was undertaken between December 2014 and March 2015.
 The report writing for the Kingdom of Saudi Arabia (KSA) was guided by the leadership of the National AIDS Program Manager for KSA, along with guidance and support of the senior Ministry of Health Officials, and intensive inputs from the NAP staff.
-All key stakeholders involved in the AIDS response in KSA, were consulted and gave inputs through a series of meetings and interviews over a four month period that dovetailed with the National Strategic Planning process including NGOs such as The Saudi Charity Association for AIDS Patients, Halfway House for IDUs in Riyadh, and PLHIV and former IDU support groups.
+All key stakeholders involved in the AIDS response in KSA, were consulted and gave inputs through a series of meetings and interviews.